Woodpecker-775/Desktop-Cleaner/README.md

 # Desktop-Cleaner
-Sure!
-Here's a breakdown of your code, line by line, with a detailed explanation:
+ Here's a breakdown of code, line by line, with a detailed explanation:

 ---